Twikito/easy-toggle-state/README.md

 ```html
 <foo data-toggle-class="class-to-toggle">
 ```
 A CSS class to toggle when click on this trigger element.
+If empty, ``is-active`` as default.

 ```
 data-toggle-target-all="selector"